 Apert syndrome is caused by mutations in a gene called fibroblast growth factor receptor 2.
-This gene defect causes some of the bony sutures of the skull to close too early, a condition called craniosynostosis
+This gene defect causes some of the bony sutures of the skull to close too early, a condition called craniosynostosis.

-Symptoms include fusion or severe webbing of the 2nd, 3rd, and 4th fingers; webbing or fusion of toes; hearing loss; slow intellectual development; prominent eyes; under-development of the mid-face; skeletal (limb) abnormalities; small stature.
+Symptoms include fusion or severe webbing of the 2nd, 3rd, and 4th fingers; webbing or fusion of toes; hearing loss; slow intellectual development; prominent eyes; under-development of the mid-face; skeletal (limb) abnormalities; and small stature.

 Williams syndrome is a developmental disorder that affects many parts of the body.
 This condition is characterized by mild to moderate intellectual disability or learning problems, certain personality characteristics, distinctive facial features, and heart and blood vessel (cardiovascular) problems.

 Williams syndrome is caused by the deletion of genetic material from a specific region of chromosome 7.
 The deleted region includes more than 25 genes.